heoelri/multiregionanycast/README.md

 * Deploy Mission-Critical Connected
 * Deploy Router as VMSS for zone-redundancy

+## Considerations

+* VPN Gateway deployment can take a while - up to 40mins

 ## Requirements

 * VPN Gateway SKU needs to be set to 'HighPerformance'